tymyrddin/red-basic/source/docs/lab/README.md

 ## What?

-Set up and maintain a local testing lab
+Set up and maintain a local test lab for safely playing around in, a grove in the forest.

 ## Why?

+Provide a convenient way to:

+* Grok systematic hacking
+* Build hacking skills
+* Getting to know typical software used

-Provide a convenient way to test new pentesting skills and software, hone skills while staying out of legal trouble, to guarantee that the effects of the testing are limited to the lab hardware and software, and to be able to mimic a specific environment and then pentest the copy,
+All the while staying out of legal trouble, and guarantee that the effects of the hacking are limited to the lab hardware and software.

 ## How?